robertgrant/stata2d3/README.md

 Stata2D3
 ================

-*The master branch of this repo is work in progress over summer 2019.
-We presented it at Stata's London conference in September.
-Before [the devil spits on your brambles](https://www.nationalgeographic.com/people-and-culture/food/the-plate/2015/09/28/michaelmas-the-day-the-devil-spit-on-your-blackberries/), we will have the various parts all up and running and talking to each other.
-Until then, you are advised not to rely on it to work in any way whatsoever!*
+*The master branch of this repo is work in progress.
+We presented it at Stata's London conference in September 2019.
+You are advised not to rely on it to work in any way whatsoever (for now)!*

 ## Overview